jedi2light/jedi2light/README.md

 My most featured projects at the moment:
  - [ChiakiLisp](https://github.com/jedi2light/ChiakiLisp.git) - yet another LISP interpreter written in pure Python 3 language

-I'm currently working and not seeking for new proposals, however, fill free to add me to your potential coworkers list, dear recrutiers!
+I'm currently open for new proposals, I'll be glad to be a valuable part of your project team!
+Check my skills and experience on the website!